-All continuous monitoring equipment utilized for sampling and testing required by O. Reg.170/03, or Municipal Drinking Water Licence or Drinking Water Works Permit or order, were equipped with alarms or shut-off mechanisms that satisfy the standards described in Schedule 6.
+- Samples for chlorine residual analysis were tested using an acceptable portable device. - All continuous monitoring equipment utilized for sampling and testing required by O. Reg.170/03, or Municipal Drinking Water Licence or Drinking Water Works Permit or order, were equipped with alarms or shut-off mechanisms that satisfy the standards described in Schedule 6.

 The water treatment plant is equipped with continuous analyzers and alarms for free chlorine and turbidity.
-The low alarm set point for the treated water chlorine analyzer is 0.20 mg/L. When reached the system locks out ensuring the system meets their CT requirements.
-The turbidity analyzer set point downstream of the filters is 0.30 NTU.
-Should 0.60 NTU be reached the system alarm sequence is triggered and the filters are locked out, ceasing water production and preventing any adverse conditions.
+The low alarm set point for the treated water chlorine analyzer is 0.50 mg/L at which point the trim chlorination system starts.
+If the chlorine residual reaches 0.20 mg/L the system locks out ensuring the system meets their CT requirements.
+The turbidity analyzer set point downstream of the filters is 0.30 NTU an alarm is triggered which notifies the operator.
+If 0.60 NTU is reached the system alarm sequence is triggered and the filters are locked out, ceasing water production and preventing any adverse conditions.

-- Continuous monitoring equipment that was being utilized to fulfill O. Reg.
+Continuous monitoring equipment that was being utilized to fulfill O. Reg.
 170/03 requirements was performing tests for the parameters with at least the minimum frequency specified in the Table in Schedule 6 of O. Reg.
-170/03 and recording data with the prescribed format. - All continuous analysers were calibrated, maintained, and operated, in accordance with the manufacturer's instructions or the regulation.
+170/03 and recording data with the prescribed format.